Salvini migrant kidnap trial OK'd

 20 Gennaio 2020

 Rome, January 20 - A Senate panel on Monday voted to lift former interior minister Matteo Salvini's parliamentary immunity to face trial in the alleged kidnapping of some 100 migrants aboard a coast guard ship last July.
-The vote was deadlocked after Salvini's League voted in favour of the trial and the League's allies voted against, and as in all tied votes the nay won the day, after the majority 5-Star Movement (M5S), Democratic Party (PD) and Italia Viva (IV) boycotted the vote.
+A definitive vote will be taken by the whole Upper House on February 18.
+Nationalist League leader Salvini risks 15 years in jail.
+The panel vote was deadlocked after the League voted, on Salvini's instrcutions in favour of the trial and the League's allies voted against, and as in all tied votes the nay won the day, after the majority 5-Star Movement (M5S), Democratic Party (PD) and Italia Viva (IV) boycotted the vote.
 Salvini wanted to face trial to help muster popular support ahead of Sunday's regional elections in Emilia-Romagna and Calabria.
 He said he was "ready to go to prison" to defend the principle of defending Italy's borders.
 The League leader's own five Senators voted, on his instructions, against the panel chair's proposal to deny authorisation for trial.
 The League's allies, four Senators from Silvio Berlusconi's Forza Italia (FI) and one from Giorgia Meloni's Brothers of Italy (FdI), voted in favour of the motion to deny trial.
 This led to a tied vote, five five.
 In the case of ties, the rules of the Upper House lay down that the nays prevail.
 Salvini said he welcomed standing trial while his opponents said he was "playing the victim" and trying to act like a martyr to drum up support for Sunday's regional contests.
 The League-led centre right is aiming to take leftwing stronghold Emilia Romagna for the first time, after winning another leftwing fief, Umbria, last year.
 Salvini said earlier Monday that he was ready to go to prison to defend his position ahead of the vote. "(Giovannino) Guareschi said that there are times when you have to pass through prison to reach freedom," Salvini said at a rally in Comacchio when asked about the case.
 "We are ready.
 I am ready".
 The panel ruled on whether to grant prosecutors permission to proceed against Salvini over his conduct when he was interior minister regarding the Gregoretti Coast Guard ship.
 The Catania court of ministers has requested parliament give it the OK to proceed against Salvini for allegedly abusing his power by failing to give the ok for more than 100 rescued migrants to disembark from the ship for several days during a long standoff in July.
 Salvini, who operated a closed ports policy while interior minister in the last government, faced prosecution before but his parliamentary immunity was never lifted so he could go to trial in previous similar cases.
 The ruling majority accused Senate Speaker Elisabetta Casellati of not being impartial last week after she voted with the opposition regarding a procedural question.
 She rejected the charge, saying her actions were dictated by the need to keep work in the Upper House moving.

 LE RUBRICHE